Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/team.md

             <h1>Sean Gipe</h1>
             <p>
                 Sean, AKA K2 AKA K20017, has been a flight sim nerd for about 20 years (deep flight sim nerdy roots, he says) and he’s our prized real-world ATP (Airline Transport Pilot).
-He’s the one that gets paid to fly American Airlines pax around North America.
 Sean is scrappy and has some impressive JS/HTML skills as well; he’s not just a pretty face.
 We also make him do all the SVGs.
 Sean flew the CJ4 and now flies the E175.
             </p>